 Unlike the real Death Car, which is olive green, the movie Death Car was painted yellow to accentuate its bullet holes on film.
 The lighter color also helped because the bullets fired into the movie Death Car were smaller than those blasted into the real Death Car during the May 23, 1934 ambush, by lawmen who obviously wanted Bonnie and Clyde very dead.

-A Bonnie and Clyde Death Car is an iconic roadside relic, which explains why at least six of them are currently on display in various American attractions: the real car, the movie car, and four fake cars (A fifth fake was destroyed when the Wax Museum of the Southwest burned in Grand Prairie, Texas).
+A Bonnie and Clyde Death Car is an iconic roadside relic, which explains why at least seven of them are currently on display in various American attractions: the real car, the movie car, and five fake cars (A sixth fake was destroyed when the Wax Museum of the Southwest burned in Grand Prairie, Texas).
 Others may be out there as well, hibernating in barns or private collections — and all that’s needed to manufacture a new one is a 1934 Ford, a big gun, and a lot of bullets.

-Here’s our quick list of the six tourist-accessible cars.
+Here’s our quick list of the seven tourist-accessible cars.
 Visit the one nearest you!

 Real Death Car: Primm, Nevada After years of being loaned out to other attractions, the real Death Car has remained parked at its home, Whiskey Pete’s Casino, on the plush carpet next to the main cashier cage, since 2012.